tsuru/tsuru/docs/installing/hipache-router.rst

 ===========

 In your ``/etc/hipache.conf`` file you must set the ``redisHost`` and ``redisPort`` configuration values.
-After this, you only need to start hipache
+After this, you only need to start Hipache
 with:

 .. highlight:: bash